UniKnow/AgileDev/src/site/markdown/circuit-breaker.md

 * [Active Monitoring](active-monitoring.md) - Circuit breakers are a valuable place for monitoring and any change in the breaker state should be logged.
 Breaker behavior is often a good source of warnings about deeper troubles in the environment.
 * [API Gateway](api-gateway.md) - An API gateway orchestrates the calls between the diverse number of microservices.
 Each of these calls should be via a orchestrator.
+* [Bulkheads](bulkheads.md) - Bulkheads are a way to isolate microservices from failures.
+By a circuit breaker we can enable bulkheads.

 ## See also